 13. Large, quart and gallon size jars hold pieces of lace, costume jewelry, and sewing supplies like zipper and roman shade tape.

-So now I’d love to know- what are some of your favorite things to reuse as storage containers or for organizing?
+So now I'd love to know- what are some of YOUR favorite ways to organize with vintage finds?